riigo/SAT-Auto-Searcher/README.md

 # SATsearcher
+SAT is a registered trademark of the College Board, and this project is not affliated with either the College Board or SAT.

 Made with Selenium and Python3, searches https://satsuite.collegeboard.org/sat/test-center-search for testing centers available.
 Sends an email when it finds a testing center with available seats.

 Instructions: